NekoMimiOfficial/NekoMimiOfficial/README.md

 •Full stack web-dev (HTML CSS PHP JS)
 •Bash scripts (useful and fast)

-✿I love the PS Vita™ and I'd love to support it as much as I can this I'll make most of projects aimed towards it
+✿I love the PS Vita™ and I'd love to support it as much as I can thus I'll make most of projects aimed towards it
 You can find most of my work on @FroscoInnovativeTechnologies

 ❀Currently privately developing a 32bit only Linux distro based on debian buster including apps that I compile to give a more recent version and a custom kernel